 How can I be referred to discuss having an abortion?

-You can discuss this with your doctor or you can refer yourself to the Pregnancy Advisory Service at Hull and East Yorkshire Hospitals.
+You can discuss this with your doctor or you can refer yourself to the Pregnancy Advisory Service at Hull University Teaching Hospitals NHS Trust.

 (Monday to Friday 8.30 to 4.30)